Skip to main content

 Simple ways to avoid constipation

-Are you one of many women who complain of constipation?
+Are you one of many persons who complain of constipation?

 Irregular bowel movements or constipation can be a very irritating complaint to deal with and is one of the most common conditions associated with the digestive system.